ZakariyaAlHelal/portfolio-selection-knapsack-sa/README.md

 ## Overview

-This repository provides a reproducible implementation of a heuristic optimization framework for project portfolio selection under resource constraints and structural balance requirements.

 The proposed approach formulates the problem as a **multi-dimensional knapsack model with structured balance penalties**, integrating:

 * Project prioritization